What you need to know about CalSavers’ June 30 deadline

 An important deadline is on the horizon for California business owners.
-By June 30 employers with more than 50 employees are required to have a retirement plan in place for workers — either through a private-market option, like a 401(k), or through the state-run CalSavers program.
+By June 30, 2022¹ employers with five or more employees are required to have a retirement plan in place for workers — either through a private-market option, like a 401(k), or through the state-run CalSavers program.

 If you’re a business owner, don’t worry — getting onboard with the mandate will only take a few minutes if you’re enrolling in CalSavers.
-For small businesses that start a new 401(k) plan, it’s straightforward to get started and employers may be eligible for tax credits including a $500 per year credit when they include certain automatic enrollment provisions.
+For small businesses that choose to start a new 401(k), with providers like Guideline, it’s straightforward to get started and employers may be eligible for startup tax credits in addition to a $500 credit per year for three years when they include certain automatic enrollment provisions.

 If you’re new to the topic, California has been working to get affordable retirement savings tools to all workers for several years.
 Research showed more than 7.5 million Golden State workers — disproportionately women and people of color who work for smaller businesses — had no access to workplace retirement savings tools.

-According to Katie Selenski, the Executive Director of CalSavers, as many as 240,000 small businesses are subject to the California mandate to either start a new 401(k) or use the CalSavers auto IRA program.
-To date, CalSavers has registered more than 10,000 employers since the statewide launch in July of 2019.
-Participants had already saved more than $66 million.
+According to Katie Selenski, the Executive Director of CalSavers, as many, as 240,000 small businesses are subject to the California mandate to either start a new 401(k) or use the CalSavers auto IRA program.
+To date, CalSavers has registered more than 23,000 employers since the statewide launch in July of 2019.
+Participants had already saved more than $173 million.

 Here’s What Employers Need to Know About the Coming Deadline